ATLS1300/PC02-Graffiti/README.md

 <img src="https://github.com/ATLS1300/PC02-Graffiti/blob/master/ElonMuskTalking.gif" width="433" height="296">, <img src="https://github.com/ATLS1300/PC02-Graffiti/blob/master/ElonMuskConfused.gif" width="420" height="280">

 >Elon Musk is the CEO of PayPal and the owner of Tesla, Neuralink and Starlink, recently reported to have a net worth of $223 billion dollars (that's: $223,000,000,000,000, or the GDP of Iraq or Peru in 2019), making him one of the richest human in history.
-Bezos has seen a 10-fold increase in wealth since the start of COVID-19 ($25B in 202 to $223B in 2022).
+Musk has seen a 10-fold increase in wealth since the start of COVID-19 ($25B in 202 to $223B in 2022).

 >To draw on Elon Musk, you may have to move your turtle to different pixel locations.
 A pixel, short for **pic**ture **el**ement, is the smallest unit of a picture.
 Most screens have upwards of 1000 pixels in its longest dimension.
 To get a sense of what pixels are and how right Elon Musk is, check out this [data visualization]([https://mkorostoff.github.io/1-pixel-wealth/](https://engaging-data.com/how-rich-is-elon-musk/)).